sbegueria/bibliometRics/README.md

 # Automated bibliometric reports

-The package also contains a template Rtex file, useful for creating automated reports.
+The package also contains a template `bibliometRics.Rtex` file, useful for creating automated reports.

 ```r